nionio6915/LPC1768-RepRapFirmware-Files/README.md

 I had networking and LCD menus enabled, but I would get consistent netowrk timeouts.
 As it turns out, the issue is not the networking module, but the LCD menus as they are consume a LOT of the available system memory.
 It is not recommended to try and run networking AND these LCD menus at the same time.
 Any attempt to connect to the DWC server will result in the board resetting itself.
 Consider youself warned.

-I have also gotten MUCH better results using the DWC version 1.22.5.
+I have also gotten MUCH better results using the DWC version ~1.22.5~.
+1.22.6.
+The DWC git page does not list the 1.22.6 version, but its on Duets repository. https://github.com/dc42/RepRapFirmware/releases

 After a brief page load, I no longer get random network timeouts.
+I have noticed some random mentions by folks how they liked the 1.22.x version better.

+Other thing I did in DWC- On startup, the ATX power supply control would appear bu then disappear when the system connected.
+I finally figured out that you can enable the ATX poer supply control by going into the Settings -> Usr Interface -> General group.

 Octoprint -

 I was using Octoprint on a Raspberry Pi 3B as a host.
 I get intermittent, unexplained connection timeouts.
 Not sure if its because Octoprint is so chatty and impatient on its retries to the controller.
 There are times I think that the printer is waiting on instructions from Octoprint by its behavior.
 I had this issue under Marlin too.
 The raspi is powered off of the +5VFSB of the PSU, its got 3A of juice supplying it.
 I suspect it might be the USB ports limiting the power out.
 I have not tried a powered hub yet.
+Octoprint also sends a checksum for EVEREY freaking line of gcode it sends.
+Its ridiculous.
+It would be so much more efficient to do it for every say 100 lines or even 25 lines instead of every single one.

 I did change the ReArm board to be powered from external wall-wart transformer so that its always on.
-I dont like the idea of anther piece of hardware like that making things more complex, but for now, it works.
+I dont like the idea of another piece of hardware like that making things more complex, but for now, it works.

 --------------------------------------------------------